psanan/swiss-german-english/README.txt

 ich hät gärn : I would like [no "Ich möchte" in CH-DE] s' Team : the team
-Nachäm eis: after one o'clock [note article, unlike DE] ich isse: I eat ich ässe: I eat ich nää : I take du nimmsch: you take er nimmt: he takes mir nämed: we take mit em Maa: with the man mit de Chatze : with the cat mit em Chind : with the child mit de Chind : with the children zerscht : at first ["zuerst"]
+Nachäm eis: after one o'clock [note article, unlike DE]

+ich isse: I eat
+ich ässe: I eat
+ich nää : I take
+du nimmsch: you take
+er nimmt: he takes
+mir nämed: we take

+zerscht : at first ["zuerst"]
 I dä Nochi : near ["in der Nähe"]
 Er hat en sohn wo 10ni isch : He has a son who is ten